busterswt/busterswt.github.io/_posts/2019-05-09-gpu-offloading-openstack.markdown

 ![transcode cpu wrapper](/assets/images/2019-05-09-gpu-offloading-openstack/transcode-wrapper.png)

 Now we're cooking with gas!
-A quick look at `nvidia-smi` shows the GPU barely breaking a sweat:
+A quick look at `nvidia-smi` shows the GPU barely breaking a sweat, but performing admirably:

 ```
 Wed May  8 19:25:14 2019